-TONHC continues to vaccinate through scheduled PODs.
-Vaccines are also available at TONHC clinics.
-Safety is a priority.
-We have medical providers and infection control monitors onsite at all times.
+TONHC continues to vaccinate through scheduled Points of Distribution (PODs) and at TONHC clinics.
+For your safety, medical providers and infection control monitors are onsite at all times.
 Moderna vaccine requires an injection into the upper arm, with a booster shot four weeks later.
 Pfizer vaccine requires an injection into the upper arm, with a booster shot three weeks later.
 Janssen vaccine requires one injection into the upper arm, with no booster needed.